Skip to main content

 What is KKDIK Lead Dossier?

-KKDIK Lead dossier is the main dossier that is submitted by the lead registrant on behalf of manufacturers and importers to the Ministry.
+A KKDIK Lead Dossier is the main registration dossier that the lead registrant submits to the Ministry on behalf of manufacturers and importers.

 Content of KKDIK Lead Dossier

-Chemical substance identification and characterizationThis includes information such as substance name, CAS number, molecular weight, purity, use areas, and physical and chemical properties.
+Chemical substance identification and characterizationIncludes the substance name, CAS number, molecular weight, purity, intended uses, and physico-chemical characteristics.

 Content of KKDIK Lead Dossier